 More information can be found here

 What can we do?

-The best advice is to understand which our stress target is point, planning our day-life and our projects in order to do not overstress our body system or anyway to do not do overtime.
+The best advice we can give you is to understand your stress limit, planning your day-life and your projects in order to do not overstress your body system over a long time period.

-At 5 STAR CLINIC we use Rééquilibration Fonctionnelle, a method developed from Roland Solère, which consider the different levels of compensation in the organism, drawing a tailored acupuncture treatment to help the homeostasis.
+At 5 STAR CLINIC, we use Rééquilibration Fonctionnelle, a method developed from Roland Solère, which considers the different levels of compensation in the organism, drawing a tailored acupuncture treatment to help the homeostasis.